Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 - 569 were classified as Category A and interned as enemy aliens.

-The British government re-evaluated the enemy foreign population in May 1940.
+The British Government re-evaluated the enemy foreign population in May 1940.
 They detained an additional 12,000 Germans, Austrians, and Italians as the German army advanced through Belgium and France, and the threat of an invasion increased.

-On 2 July 1940, the Arandora Star, was one of the ships headed for Canada with almost 1,000 internees and 300 crew members.
+On 2 July 1940, the Arandora Star was one of the ships headed for Canada with almost 1,000 internees and 300 crew members.
 The ship was torpedoed and sunk.
 A total of 805 persons lost their lives.

 HMT Dunera Sails For Australia – The Dunera Boys